SBUNetSys/UIWear_doc/UIWear_install.md

 Google apps: at http://opengapps.org/.

-2) Before install the ROM, back up data in your phone.
-Power off your phone and boot into your phone's bootloader.
+2) Power off your phone and boot into your phone's bootloader.
 Hold the power button, two volumn bottons at the same time for about 10 seconds before releasing them.

 3) Use shell command
 fastboot flash recovery <file path>